-Transfer credit will only be granted under the following conditions:
+Transfer credit may be awarded under the following conditions:

 - Required prerequisite science courses must have been completed within two (2) years of the date of enrollment with a grade of B or higher. - All transfer credit policies of the institution have been met.